Time to break up?

 While it can just feel like the easiest option, resist the urge to cut your friend out without warning.
-It always feels crap when your crush goes quiet on you, so don’t do the same to a friend who has put time into you.
+It always feels bad when your crush ghosts you, so don’t do the same to a friend who has put time into you.

 How to handle your friend breaking up with you…

 First of all, *hugs*.
-Losing a friend is super sad and it feels especially crappy when someone has actively made the decision.
+Losing a friend is super sad and it feels especially awful when someone has actively made the decision.
 Whatever the reasoning behind their decision, try to stay positive.

 There’s nothing wrong with you